Did Paris Hilton Get A Boob Job?

 A photo posted by Paris Hilton (@parishilton) on

-Jet setting Part Girl
+Jet setting Party Girl

 The socialite who has been DJing for a number of years as well as partying hard has been doing pretty well for herself.
 Paris has been playing at an Ibiza club during summer and she has been reportedly been paid large sums of money when asked about the money that she earns, she simply responded saying that her mother told her that it’s not polite to discuss money.
 An obvious way to avoid responding to whether she has been earning millions from her work.
 She has managed to anger a number of other DJs who believe that she is not a real DJ and should leave the work for those who are actually passionate and hardworking when it comes to the process.